JNRowe/vim-configs/background.rst

 me, and I even jumped through hoops to have them pony up for some mildly interesting plugins too.

-So why do I play with it?
+So, why do I play with it?
 Simple, occasionally people show me some cool thing it can do and I want to play too.
 Also, because for the past few years there has been a constant promise of an Open Source clone floating around.

 I’m not sure if an Open Source clone would be enough for me to switch, but I think it would make it plausible.
-It might allow me, or someone else, to make a usable ``vi`` mode though(``vintage`` appears to be designed for people who think ``vi`` means “normal or insert”).
+It might enable me, or someone else, to make a usable ``vi`` mode though(``vintage`` appears to be designed for people who think ``vi`` means “normal or insert”).